BenLiu983/Forecasting-Credit-Score/README.md

 <img src="https://user-images.githubusercontent.com/64850893/86267279-77578600-bb94-11ea-8797-97e7c0ce9cdb.jpg" width="600" height="400">

 One of the advantages of the Decision Tree model is that it is easy to interpret and visualize.
 For this loan dataset, the prediction accuracy achieves 95.8% when the max depth is 15.
 The visualization of a decision tree with 15 layers of nodes is a little bit messy.
-To clearly demonstrate how each node is split by a specific feature, I visualized the process of a decision mdoel when max depth was 4.
+To clearly demonstrate how each node is split by a specific feature, I visualized the process of a decision Tree model when the "Max Depth" was 4.

 ![readme_plot8](https://user-images.githubusercontent.com/64850893/86267758-33b14c00-bb95-11ea-8d0f-b8718f644f3a.jpg)